 Insulin resistance (IR) is a physiological condition.
 Insulin is a hormone that works to balance blood sugar in the body, attaching to cells and helping cells use sugar in the blood for important metabolic processes within the body.
 This can cause high blood sugar, brain fogginess, inability to focus, sleepiness (especially after meals), intestinal bloating, weight gain, increased hunger, inability to focus and even depression.
 As the body produces insulin, those with IR are unable to use the insulin effectively.
 Cells fail to respond to the normal actions of the hormone insulin.
-Dr. Pizzino and Karen Saylor, F.N.P., use many methods to help improve IR naturally.
+Dr. Joanne Pizzino will utilize many methods to help improve IR naturally.

 Individuals with pre-diabetes or diabetes often suffer from insulin resistance or a decline in insulin production.
 For many diabetics BHRT can be used to supplement the body with insulin to manage and treat this condition.

 Throughout the menstrual cycle, estrogen and progesterone levels fluctuate, and as hormone levels fluctuate, women can suffer an array of symptoms.
 Symptoms can include headaches or migraines, joint or muscle pain, mood swings and irritability, abdominal bloating, breast tenderness, constipation, a depressed mood, acne flare-ups and fatigue.